-The minimum three phase fault level at an SSN must be set to ensure correct operation of protection systems of transmission and distribution networks and Network Users in accordance with NER S5.1a.9(a).
+The minimum three phase fault level at an SSN must be sufficient set to enable ensure correct operation of protection systems of transmission networks, and distribution networks, Transmission Network Users and Distribution Network Users to operate correctly (in accordance with NER S5.1a.9(a)) and S5.1.9(c).
+Correct operation of those protection systems must be consistent with all applicable requirements of NER S5.1.9.

 In order to meet this criterion for determining the system strength requirements, AEMO relies on information from SSSPs about fault levels required at each SSN to ensure correct operation of both primary and backup protection systems for those networks and users.

-For these purposes, the baseline assumption is that the minimum three phase fault levels determined at various nodes as at 30 November 2022 are sufficient to meet the standard in NER S5.1a.9(a) for protection systems in operation at that time.
+For these purposes, unless otherwise informed, AEMO's the baseline assumption is that the minimum three phase fault levels determined at various nodes for system normal conditions as at 30 November 2022 are sufficient to meet the standard in NER S5.1a.9(a) and S5.1.9(c) for protection systems in operation at that datetime.